Sharon-B/Recipe-Box/README.md

 # Deployment

 This website was created in the Gitpod development environment.
-After installing the Gitpod extension for Chrome web browser and creating a new repository in GitHub using the Code Institute template, the green Gitpod button was used to initialise the repository in Gitpod.
+After creating a new repository in GitHub using the Code Institute template, the green Gitpod button was used to initialise the repository in Gitpod.
 Throughout the process the git commands `git add` and `git commit` were used to store the work in the local Gitpod environment, `git push` would then be used to push the commits to the GitHub repository.
 From here the website could then deployed via Heroku.

 ## Heroku Deployment:

+Before creating the application in Heroku,

+1. Create a requirements.txt file in your work environment by running the following command in the command line interface:
+	`pip3 freeze —local > requirements.txt`
+This will save all the dependencies currently used by the app to the requirements.txt file.

+2. Create a Procfile, which tells Heroku which file runs the app and how to run it.
+To do this run the following command in the CLI:
+	`echo web: python app.py > Procfile`

+3. `Git add`, `git commit` and `git push` these files to GitHub so they are available to Heroku which will use them to build the app.

+## In Heroku:

+1. Login and click New -> Create New App
+	- Add a name
+	- Select region
+	- Click Create App

+2. Select Connect to GitHub, when the Github profile is displayed add the name of your repo and click search, once it finds & displays the correct repo click connect.

+3. Set up the config vars required to run the app.
+In the Settings Tab click Revel Config Vars
+- Create the following variables and assign their values:
+            IP, PORT, SECRET_KEY, MONGO_URI, MONGO_DBNAME
+- Click Hide Config Vars

+4. In the Deploy Tab
+	- Click Enable Automatic Deploys
+	- Select the branch the repo is using
+	- Click Deploy Branch
+ => Your app was successfully deployed will be displayed with the option to view the app.

 ## Creating A Local Clone:
 You can clone the repository to create a local copy on your computer.